Azure/Industrial-IoT/docs/opc-publisher/migrationpath.md

 An outdated, archived [sample application](https://github.com/Azure-Samples/iot-edge-opc-publisher-nodeconfiguration) used to configure OPC Publisher 2.5.x can be used to configure OPC Publisher 2.8.2.

-### Direct Methods use in applications

-For new applications, direct method names with a `_V1` suffix should be used.
-For backward compatibility of older applications direct method names without the `_V1` suffix are supported, but are subject of deprecation.
+For new applications, direct method names with a `_V2` suffix should be used.
+For backward compatibility of older applications direct method names without the `_V2` suffix are supported, but are subject of deprecation.

 ### PublishNodes (PublishNodes_V1)